 Mike's research deals with risk and crisis communication in digital environments by focusing on communication in social environments.
-Mike evaluations the spread of emergency information during crises, and the predictors that influence individual perceptions of safety.
+Mike evaluates the spread of emergency information during crises, and the predictors that influence individual perceptions of safety.
 More recently, Mike is extending this work into the relationship between media utilization and capacity and competency for violent behavior.

-University at Buffalo, Department of Communication, Ph.D., 2008 - 2015
+- University at Buffalo, Department of Communication, Ph.D., 2008 - 2015

-Fordham University, Department of Communication and Media Studies, M.A., 2008
+- Fordham University, Department of Communication and Media Studies, M.A., 2008

-Fordham University, College of Business Administration, B.S., 2007
+- Fordham University, College of Business Administration, B.S., 2007

-Ithaca College, Visiting Assistant Professor, Park School of Communication, 2014-2015
+- Ithaca College, Visiting Assistant Professor, Park School of Communication, 2014-2015